arjun-vh/SeisPlotPy-QGIS/README.md

 ## Citation

-If you use SeisPlotPy in your work, please acknowledge the software.
-Citation format will be added in a future release
+If you use SeisPlotPy in your research, reports, or professional work, please acknowledge the software using the following citation:

+#### APA Style:

+Velliyidathu, A. (2025). arjun-vh/SeisPlotPy-QGIS: SeisPlotPy QGIS Plugin v0.9.5.
+Zenodo. https://doi.org/10.5281/zenodo.17960132